mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

   <%= image_tag "kittenz.png", alt: "OMG a cat!", lazy: true %>
 {% endhighlight %}

-### Thats all :)
+### That's all :)

-thats makes my code clean and efficient.
+that makes my code clean and efficient.
 You can use see the source code [here](https://github.com/mohitjain/layzr-rails) having guidelines how to use it and some more options from the gem.